Local orbital Setup

 An LO definition typically used to define local orbitals with radial functions at energy parameters in the range of the unoccupied states.
 Such LOs are typically used whenever the performed calculation explicitly considers the unoccupied states, e.g., in calculations employing the GW approximation to many-body perturbation theory.
 Another use for such LOs is the elimination of the linearization error within the FLAPW method.

 <lo type="SCLO" l="0-3" n="4,4,3,4" eDeriv="2"/>

-A definition of a set local orbitals for the angular momentum quantum numbers 0 to 3 and corresponding main quantum numbers 4,4,3, and 4.
+A definition of a set of local orbitals for the angular momentum quantum numbers 0 to 3 and corresponding main quantum numbers 4,4,3, and 4.
 Each of the LOs uses the second energy derivative of the solution to the radial scalar-relativistic approximation (SRA) to the Dirac equation as third radial function.
 Such sets of LOs can be used to overcome the linearization error in all relevant l channels.
 However, one has to be careful not to obtain a numerically singular overlap matrix for the radial functions in one of the l channels.
-If energy parameters for unoccupied states are used this way of defining sets of LOs is very practical to cover a large range of energy and l quantum numbers in only a few lines in the input file.
+If energy parameters for unoccupied states are used, this way of defining sets of LOs is very practical to cover a large range of energy and l quantum numbers in only a few lines in the input file.

 In detail, the energy parameter for the LO is given by the LO type and the main quantum number.
 The main quantum number

 defines the number of nodes (n-l-1) of the additional radial function constructed for the LO.
 The energy parameter is then